-Seniors graduating in 2020 from:
+Seniors graduating in 2024 from:

 IMPORTANT: READ THIS PARAGRAPH FIRST

 Before applying, click the link below to view the application.
 Then have your answers prepared BEFORE starting the application.
-While you may be able to edit your responses, you cannot save unsubmitted forms.
+While you may be able to edit your responses, you cannot save un-submitted forms.
 You cannot submit a form without answering all questions.
 You will get an email after you respond, providing you with a link if you wish to edit your application later.
 If you lose this link, you will be unable to edit, and it is better to submit the application as well prepared as possible.
 Best wishes for all applying.
 You must submit an application by the deadline to get invited to interview.

 LINK TO APPLICATION

-The Scholarship Committee will review your submissions.
+After submission of application: The Scholarship Committee will review your submissions.

-In the first part of the interview, discussion of the completed application form.
+In the first part of the interview, the committee will discuss the completed application form.
 This gives information on the colleges and universities that the applicant has pursued and/or been accepted to, financial support approaches, his/her vocational goals, personal history in art both formally and informally, the influence of others, and involvement in organizations-school clubs, involvement in creative and practical arts, athletics, awards, theater, science fair, and hobbies.
 During the interview, applicants are given the opportunity to add pertinent information concerning special needs within the family, and it ends with an invitation to "brag on themselves" and to say why they should receive a scholarship.

-Each interview takes approximately thirty minutes.
+Each interview takes approximately thirty minutes to forty minutes.